luiscarlosgph/videosum/README.md

 Description
 -----------
 Code for the `videosum` Python package.
-Given a video file, this package produces a single image that summarises the video.
-The summary image is constructed as a collage of video frames evenly spaced over time.
+Given a video file, this package produces a single-image storyboard that summarises the video.

 Install dependencies
 --------------------